rybakit/phive-queue/README.md

 | [SysVQueue](#sysvqueue)               |    ✓    |    ✓*   |    ✓    |    ✓    |    ✓    |    ✓*   |    ✓*   |
 | [InMemoryQueue](#inmemoryqueue)       |    ✓    |    ✓    |    ✓    |    ✓    |    ✓    |    ✓    |    ✓    |

+> ✓*  — supported if the serializer is enabled.

 ## Exceptions